 Warehouse Fire Sprinkler Design for Flue Space

-The NFPA defines flue space as clear vertical openings within rack storage areas from the floor to the ceiling.
-Flue spaces are vital in fire protection since they allow the heat to ventilate upward and activate a ceiling sprinkler system much quicker while also allowing water to penetrate down throughout the racking system.
-Not having sufficient flue space can increase the chances of your fire growing horizontally, placing your entire racking system and everything stored on it directly in the line of fire.
+The NFPA defines flue space as the clear vertical floor-to-ceiling openings within rack storage areas.
+Flue spaces are vital in fire protection since they allow the heat to ventilate upward and activate a ceiling sprinkler system much quicker, allowing water to penetrate down throughout the racking system.
+Not having sufficient flue space can increase the chances of your fire growing horizontally, placing your entire racking system and everything stored directly in the line of fire.

 There are two types of flue spaces: